• Skip to primary navigation

 Please note this is not an urgent or crisis service and is intended as an educational, rather than clinical workshop.

-This new course is being provided initially at £60 for the 6 sessions.*
+This course is being provided at £65 for the 8 sessions.*

 We look forward to warmly welcoming you to this new workshop!